learningequality/kolibri-docs/docs/manage/_lessons.rst

 Change Lesson Recipients
 """"""""""""""""""""""""

-You can change the recipients of the lesson from what you set when you initially created it.
-To reassign the lesson to a different group or the entire class, follow these steps.
+You can change the recipients of the lesson, reassigning the lesson to a different group or the entire class.
+Follow these steps.

 #.
 Select the desired lesson from the list in the **Lessons** tab.
 #.
 Click :guilabel:`OPTIONS` button and select **Edit details**.